Infrastructure Industry Foundation

 - No Direct Application Available: You cannot apply directly to this funder.
 Access requires nomination by someone within the infrastructure investment sector (private equity funds, direct investors, advisors).

-- Build Industry Connections: Attend infrastructure sector events, cultivate relationships with professionals from firms like Infracapital and the 50+ organizations involved with the Foundation.
+- Build Industry Connections: Attend infrastructure sector events, cultivate relationships with professionals from firms like Infracapital and the 50+ organisations involved with the Foundation.

 - Target the Annual Gala: The April gala is the primary vehicle for charity nominations.
 Connect with industry members who attend (450+ professionals from 50+ firms) to secure nomination.

-- Emphasize Personal Connection: The Foundation's origin story shows responsiveness to causes with direct personal relevance to industry members.
+- Emphasise Personal Connection: The Foundation's origin story shows responsiveness to causes with direct personal relevance to industry members.
 Your charity's connection to someone in the sector strengthens nomination prospects.

 - Demonstrate Industry Relevance: Articulate how your cause relates to infrastructure communities or addresses issues affecting industry professionals and their families.